-Chimpanzee trekking in Uganda
+Where to do Chimpanzee trekking in Uganda

-Kibale forest is the primate capital of the world offering a large chimpanzee population with over 120 habituated chimps and 1400 in the forest.
+Kibale Forest National Park is the primate capital of the world offering a large chimpanzee population with over 120 habituated chimps and 1400 in the forest.
 The success rate of locating chimps while trekking is about 95%.
 There are opportunities for Chimpanzee trekking twice each day – morning session starts at 7 am and afternoon at 12 pm with as many as 6 groups tracking each day each with 6 individuals.
 The forest is home to about 13 different primates including; black & white colobus, red-tailed monkey, red colobus monkeys, baboons.

 Kalinzu forest has about 40 Chimps habituated for visitors but the forest is home to over 300 individuals.
 The rate of Chimps sighting while on a trek is about 60% but the forest has a lot to offer in addition to the chimpanzee trekking.
 Enjoy the beautiful scenery and flowing streams while on this chimpanzee trekking safari.
 This trek is usually long and and therefore requires one to be with good fitness levels.